Skip to main content

 Overhead tricep extensions

-The triceps are the muscles in the back of your arm, which is why they tend to be ignored in favor of bicep workouts that give you those bulging muscles out on display for the world to see.
-But if you want balanced, tank-top-worthy arms by summer, you need to make sure you’re giving your triceps a little love.
+The triceps are the muscles in the back of your arm, but they often tend to be overlooked in favor of bicep workouts that give you those bulging muscles in the front.
+If you want balanced, tank-top-worthy arms by summer, you need to make sure you’re working those triceps, too.
+The overhead triceps extension is an isolation exercise that focuses on the tricep muscle alone.
+You can do overhead tricep extensions with one or two dumbbells, either standing or sitting on a bench.

 Execution